silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 ## GridFieldDetailForm

 The `GridFieldDetailForm` component drives the record viewing and editing form.
-It takes its' fields from `DataObject->getCMSFields()` method but can be customized to accept different fields via the [api:GridFieldDetailForm::setFields()] method.
+It takes its' fields from `DataObject->getCMSFields()` method but can be customised to accept different fields via the [api:GridFieldDetailForm::setFields()] method.

 	:::php